bondaleksey/in-few-words-about/README.md

 # In few words about

-Here you can find sketches about different topics:
+Here you can find sketches on different topics:
 - treoretical discriptions of some problems,
 - implimentations aspects.